Key takeaways

 How the GST tax is assessed

 The GST tax is separate from, and in addition to, the estate tax.
-The tax is currently calculated at a flat rate of 40% (equal to the estate and gift tax rate) on transfers above the lifetime GST tax exemption amount ($13.61 million per individual in 2024).
-The exemption amount will grow each year based on inflation through 2025.
-The exemption amount is set to revert to around $7 million in 2026, indexed for inflation.
+The tax is currently calculated at a flat rate of 40% (equal to the estate and gift tax rate) on transfers above the lifetime GST tax exemption amount ($13.61 million per individual in 2024/$13.99 million in 2025).
+The GST exemption amount will grow each year based on inflation through 2025.
+The GST exemption amount is set to revert to a $7 million baseline in 2026, indexed for inflation.

 The GST tax rate applies to outright transfers of property and certain other transfers of property to a trust.
 Generally, trust income or principal distributed to grandchildren are subject to GST.

-Deciding which transfer strategy is right for you
+Deciding which generation skipping transfer strategy is right for you

 • Direct generation skip: You bypass your own children and give the assets qualifying for the exemption amount either directly to your grandchildren or place assets in a trust for their benefit or for the benefit of future generations.